Warning of Furnace Cleaning Scams

 Furnace Cleaning Scams - Do's and Don'ts of Winterizing Your Home Heating System

 September 30, 2008 - This is the time of year to get your furnace cleaned and ready for winter.
 Michigan Department of Labor and Economic Growth (DLEG) Director Keith W Cooley offers some sensible tips so you don't get taken to the cleaners.

 "While most mechanical contractors are reputable, the furnace "scam artists" are on the move at this time of year," Cooley said.
 "Unfortunately, hundreds of unsuspecting homeowners become victims of their fraudulent and unscrupulous activities.
 We are alerting consumers so they can stop the scam artists in their tracks."

 In the past, the DLEG Bureau of Construction Codes has been involved in cases where elderly residents have been scammed out of as much as $30,000 in needless heating and cooling equipment.
 These situations can be avoided by knowing how to recognize questionable and potentially fraudulent contractors.
 Cooley said the Bureau of Construction Codes offers the following tips:

-Don't hire someone who comes to your door with a Shop-Vac vacuum offering to clean your heating ducts.
+- Don't hire someone who comes to your door with a Shop-Vac vacuum offering to clean your heating ducts.
 It won't do the job.
-A proper cleaning requires a high volume vacuum system and maybe even a steam process.
+Proper cleaning requires a high volume vacuum system and maybe even a steam process.